And Then There Were None (1974 film): Plot

 A group of ten people, strangers to one another, arrive at a hotel deep in the Iranian desert, located adjacent to the ruins of Persepolis, 200 miles from civilization.
 The guests quickly discover that their host is mysteriously absent.
-At dinner, they notice a display of figurines: the Ten Little Indians, as represented in the doggerel in each of their suites.
-They are accused via a tape recording by the host, U.N.
-Owen ("unknown"), someone none of them has ever met, of having escaped justice for committing murders or causing the deaths of others.
+He calls himself U.N.
+Owen ("unknown") and is someone none of them knows.
+At dinner, they notice a display of figurines: the Ten Little Indians, representing the doggerel in each of their suites.
+By means of a tape recording made by their host, he accuses each of them of being responsible for the deaths of certain people and of having escaped justice.

-One by one, the guests start to die.
-The first is singer Michel Raven, whose drink is poisoned.
-During the night, the housekeeper/cook, Elsa Martino, makes a mad dash to escape through the ruins, only to be strangled against a pillar, an ancient Persian method of execution, as noted by Hugh Lombard.
-A search of the hotel is initiated by General Salve, who splits everyone into pairs.
+While they are still initially gathered together, singer Michel Raven falls down dead, his drink having been poisoned.
+Then, during the night, the housekeeper/cook, Elsa Martino, goes missing and is found strangled against a pillar.
+A general search of the hotel is initiated by General Salve, who splits everyone into pairs.
 Not long after everyone separates, Salve is stabbed to death in the hotel's catacombs.
-Their search reveals there is no one in the hotel except the seven of them, and that the killer must be one of them.
+The search reveals there is no one else alive in the hotel except the seven of them, so they conclude the killer must be one of them.

-The next morning, Elsa's husband, the butler Martino, attempts to escape into the desert and dies of heat exhaustion, his survival kit having been sabotaged.
-Ilona reveals her tragic past to the others, exposing the cause of her husband's suicide.
-Later she is found dead, bitten by a venomous snake.
-The power and lights in the hotel suddenly go out, leaving the five remaining guests in the dark.
+The next morning, Elsa's husband, the butler Martino, attempts to escape through the desert and dies of heat exhaustion, his survival kit having been sabotaged.
+The actress Ilona reveals her past to the others, including the cause of her husband's suicide.
+Later, she is found dead, bitten by a venomous snake.
+The power and lights in the hotel suddenly go out, leaving the five remaining guests in darkness.
 Judge Cannon convinces them to reveal the nature of the crimes of which they stand accused.
-Before Vera can offer her explanation, she leaves the others to get her coat.
+Before Vera offers her own explanation, she leaves the others in the darkness to get her coat.
 She screams, and the others run to find her.
-In the confusion, Judge Cannon is found dead in his bedroom, shot in the head.
+Judge Cannon is found dead in his bedroom, shot in the head.